-5. Supporting Montgomery County Economic Development and Technology the academic/industry partnerships that are so important to creating opportunities for applied research, entrepreneurship, innovation and company creation- all catalysts for a robust and dynamic economic development ecosystem in Montgomery County and Maryland.
+5. Supporting Montgomery County Economic Development and Technology Commercialization Capabilities at USG.
+With the enrichment of STEMM programs made possible through the BSE facility USM and USG will have the opportunity to enhance and expand the academic/industry partnerships that are so important to creating opportunities for applied research, entrepreneurship, innovation and company creation- all catalysts for a robust and dynamic economic development ecosystem in Montgomery County and Maryland.
 Montgomery County, USM and USG are in early stages of planning to enhance company incubation and technology commercialization capabilities for emerging industries as part of the regional center's growth and development (i.e. cyber-security).
 These capabilities would be located on or adjacent to the USG campus to best leverage existing and proposed multi-institutional programming to help close the workforce gap, fuel commercial venture creation and enhance applied research in Montgomery County.
 USG presents an ideal venue for pooling the talents of state and local agencies, Maryland universities and private sector industry experts to create a robust innovation ecosystem where entrepreneurs can launch, fund and grow new start-up ventures.
 (Aligns with MHEC State Plan and Goal Strategy #3 Foster innovation in all aspects of Maryland higher education to improve access and student success.)